dsentker/kioskscripts/README.md

-# Kiosk
+# Kiosk Scripts
 Kiosk mode for raspberry pi devices.
+Nucast is required.

 ## Install on Raspberry